 speaker

 Rob Stevenson

-Okay.
-And then you obviously have, you know, three big projects all three are supposed to complete later this year.
-How are you guys thinking about new starts once those three projects complete is stuffed heat up is the environment not such that you're likely to start anything in the back half of 24 or early 25?
-How should we how are you guys thinking about development?
-How should we be thinking about development once these three are completed?
+once those three projects complete?
+Is stuff teed up?
+Is the environment not such that you're likely to start anything in the back half of 24 or early 25?
+How are you guys thinking about development, and how should we be thinking about development once these three are completed?

 speaker

-Rob is Lou.
-So, our expectation would be the only thing that we will will embark on the rest of 2024 is the redevelopment of Columbus village with the old bed bath space.
-Look for some, some really nice announcements on that coming up.
-Beyond that, right now, we're not seeing anything that pencils to be worthy of worthy of any of our equity with where construction prices are and interest rates.
-The spread and we look to have a hundred and fifty to two hundred basis point spread on launching a development.
-And that's what would make those things accretive to the company right now.
-That spreads just not attainable.
-I shouldn't say it's not attainable in any of the sectors that we would want to launch something at.
-Believe it or not, there's a number of office build the suit opportunities out there and we're just not right now in the appetite of launching any any office space.
+Robert Slew.
+So our expectation would be the only thing that we will embark on the rest of 2024 is the redevelopment of Columbus Village with the old bed bath space.
+Look for some really nice announcements on that coming up.
+Beyond that, right now we're not seeing anything that pencils to be worthy of any of our equity with where construction prices are and interest rates.
+The spread, we look to have a 150 to 200 basis point spread on launching a development.
+And that's what would make those things accretive to the company.
+Right now, that spread is just not attainable.
+I shouldn't say it.
+It's not attainable in any of the sectors that we would want to launch something at.
+Believe it or not, there's a number of office build-to-suit opportunities out there, and we're just not right now in the appetite of launching any office space.

+speaker